MiamiOH-CSE274/Portfolio/README.md

 TODO: For each pair of data structures listed here, write a short essay comparing and contrasting them in terms of their running times for different operations.
 (7 points each)

 * Array-based list vs. Linked List
+	Array-based lists can be accessed randomly, making them very efficient in their set and get methods (O(1)), but their add and remove methods create entirely new arrays, into which they copy all their data, making these less efficient at (O(n)).
+Link lists, on the other hand, are sequential, meaning it is more expensive to use the set and get methods (O(n)), but they don't need to make a whole new data structure in add and remove, instead they can just change a few pointers making it very efficient (O(1)).
 * Binary Search Tree vs. Hash Table
 * Adjacency List vs. Adjacency Matrix